walberbeltrame/thoaded/README.md

 ```

 ## Samples
-The [IndexedDB](http://walberbeltrame.github.io/molded/samples/indexeddb/) is a good place to start learning how to use Molded.
+The [IndexedDB](http://walberbeltrame.github.io/tholded/samples/indexeddb/) is a good place to start learning how to use Tholded.

 ## Compatibility
 ### Javascript
-Molded supports all browsers that are [ES6-compliant](http://kangax.github.io/compat-table/es6/).
+Tholded supports all browsers that are [ES6-compliant](http://kangax.github.io/compat-table/es6/).
 ### Dart
-Molded supports all environments that are [Dart 2](https://dart.dev/dart-2).
+Tholded supports all environments that are [Dart 2](https://dart.dev/dart-2).
 ### CSharp
-Molded supports all environments that are [Netstandard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).
+Tholded supports all environments that are [Netstandard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).
 ### Java
-Molded supports all environments that are [Java 1.8](https://www.java.com/).
+Tholded supports all environments that are [Java 1.8](https://www.java.com/).
 ### Swift
-Molded supports all environments that are [Swift 5](https://swift.org).
+Tholded supports all environments that are [Swift 5](https://swift.org).

 ## Changelog
-Detailed changes for each release are documented in the [release notes](https://github.com/walberbeltrame/molded/releases).
+Detailed changes for each release are documented in the [release notes](https://github.com/walberbeltrame/tholded/releases).

 ## License
 Licensed under the [MIT](http://opensource.org/licenses/MIT) License.